jsfix-ci/plott-mongo-models/README.md

 Mongoose models used by Plott.

-### Models
+Models:

-* FingerPrints - Model that collects wifi fingerprint data.
+   - 'FingerPrints' Model that collects wifi fingerprint data.

 ### Example